14 Awesome Restaurants for Group Dining in San Diego

 How to book: Reservations for up to eight can be made via OpenTable.
 For larger parties, call 858-283-8206.

-Chowing down on tacos and margaritas with a big group of your besties is a rite of passage in San Diego, and Puesto delivers on both counts.
-There are ten varieties of margs, and an equal number of taco options, a number of beers brewed at their Mission Valley Cervecería, plus mezcal and tequila flights.
+Chowing down on tacos and margaritas with a big group of friends is a rite of passage in San Diego, and Puesto delivers on both counts.
+There’s nearly a dozen varieties of margs, and an equal number of taco options, a quartet of Mexican-style beers brewed at their Mission Valley cervecería, plus mezcal and tequila flights.
 The restaurant includes three semi-private indoor dining rooms and two patios, which can be combined to accommodate from 12 to 200 seated diners.

 How to book: Reservations for up to ten can be made via OpenTable.
 For larger groups, call 619-233-8880 or fill out their online form.

 Gather your group under the tents at One Door North, the outdoorsy-themed eatery designed as an homage to chef Fred Piehl’s love of nature and adventure.
 Classic cocktails like negronis and dark and stormys, plus inspired craft cocktails share the menu with seasonal fare that highlight fresh, local ingredients.
 Reservations can be made online for parties up to 10, or reserve one of their tents for a camping dinner adventure that’s all fun with none of the hassles of, you know, actual camping.

 How to book: Reservations for groups up to ten via Yelp.
 For larger groups or to reserve a tent, call 619-618-1285 or email James_Anderson@piehlgroup.com.